The goal of this post is to point you in the right direction to find reading curriculum for teaching reading to kids with dyslexia that really work.

 3. Teaching them to read can take a lot of time – even with the right methods.

-Qualities of a Research-based Reading Curriculum
+What is a Research-based Reading Curriculum for Dyslexia

 Remember as you are reading this next section, that the purpose of this site is to educate you, the parents.
 If you begin to feel overwhelmed by the descriptions below, be mindful that you do not need to reinvent the wheel.
 There are reading curricula that have been developed, for homeschoolers, that meet these criteria.